 - Pumpkin Chocolate Chip Muffins

 - 3 cups all-purpose flour

 - 15 ounces pure pumpkin purée approx. 445 ml

 - 1 cup canola or vegetable oil or other light tasting oil

 - 3 large eggs at room temperature

 - 1 teaspoon pure vanilla extract

-- 3/4 cup chocolate chips melted and cooled to room temperature
+- ¾ cup semi-sweet chocolate chips melted and cooled to room temperature

 - 2 teaspoons ground cinnamon